Achievements API

 Ongoing Maintenance

 Add and update achievements from the dashboard.
 No code changes or deployments needed.
+Non-technical users can do this themselves.

 Build

 Each new achievement requires code changes for trigger logic, database migrations for new thresholds, and testing across edge cases.
+Each update requires a deploy, creating a bottleneck between product and engineering.

 Why does it matter?